 Two of the most common questions we get from our AAM Targeting partners are whether we support GDPR parameters in ID syncs and how we send opt-out information.
 I’ll describe how those both work and provide some links to other helpful GDPR info for AAM partners.

 It's important to understand that Adobe is a Data Processor in the parlance of GDPR and so it provides functionality for its customers to comply with GDPR requirements but the customers are the Data Controllers and are responsible for determining how personal data will be processed.
 See this FAQ and this documentation for more information.

 GDPR ID sync parameters

 As of July 2019, AAM supports the IAB GDPR Transparency & Consent Framework parameters and IAB TCF 2.0 parameters in AAM-initiated ID syncs and in partner initiated ID syncs.
-(See this documentation for more information on how AAM-initiated and partner-initiated syncs work—it may require logging into the Exchange program to access the article.)
+(See this documentation for more information on how AAM-initiated and partner-initiated syncs work—it may require logging into the Technology Partner Program to access the article.)
 The parameters we can send and receive are:

 gdpr = <0|1>